OranDanon/Cpp-SixthAssignment/README.md

 ### Explanation

-In this assignment we should practice inheritence and operator overloading.
-We do so, by Programing the so called "noughts and crosses"
+In this assignment, we should practice inheritance and operator overloading.
+We do so, by Programming the so-called "noughts and crosses"